chris-chan-commits/Hermes/README.md

 # Currently doing
-Currently working on a vulkan renderer!
+Currently revamping shader class and currently working on a vulkan renderer!